trofimich/TwinCAT.OpenFramework/README.md

 ## 🧪 Are there examples?

-Yes!
+Yes, there are two projects:
-Check the project **`TwinCAT.OpenFramework.Tests`** — it contains unit tests and examples for specific classes.
+- **`TwinCAT.OpenFramework.Tests`** — it contains unit tests and examples for specific classes.
+- **`TwinCAT.OpenFramework.Samples`** — it contains demo application with simple visualization.

 ---